apapamarkou/muse-sounds-manager-generic-installer/README.md

 ## Why create this installer?

 While MuseScore now provides a universal `.tar.gz` installer for the Muse Sounds Manager, the package does not handle system integration (e.g., creating `.desktop` entries or moving binaries and icons to standard directories).
-This script bridges that gap, ensuring a smooth installation experience and proper integration if your Linux system does not support **deb** or **rpm** packages (eg Solus, Slackware).
+This script bridges that gap, ensuring a smooth installation experience and proper integration if your Linux system does not support **deb** or **rpm** packages (eg Arch, Solus, Slackware).

 ## Features